2017-2023 / Mozilla

 Rooms you could send as links

-Hubs started from a simple but radical product shape: create a shared 3D room, invite people with a URL, and let them talk, look around, share media, and feel like they were standing somewhere together.
-It ran in the browser across desktop, mobile, and headsets, which meant the first interaction was not installing an app.
-It was opening a link.
+Hubs let people create a shared 3D room, invite others with a URL, talk, look around, and share media.
+It ran in the browser across desktop, mobile, and headsets, so the first interaction was opening a link rather than installing an app.

 Presence

-Avatars, low-latency voice, spatial audio, body direction, and room-scale context made conversation feel less like a call.
+Avatars, low-latency voice, spatial audio, body direction, and room-scale context supported real-time conversation in shared rooms.

 Media